Lilianada/Klark/CONTRIBUTING.md

 ### User Interface

 Klark's UI is built with [Next Js](https://nextjs.org/), [HeroIcons](https://heroicons.com/), and the [Tailwind UI](https://tailwindui.com/) component library.

-## Security and Privacy

-Security and privacy are extremely important to Klark, developers, and users alike.
-Make sure to follow the best industry standards and practices.

 ## Adding New Dependencies
 Before adding a new dependency, make sure it is essential to the project.
 You should open an issue to discuss the need for the dependency before submitting a pull request.